Carra99/TissueGraph/README.md

 - Each node represents a **single cell**.
 - Cell are grouped into neighborhoods.
 - Node size or label shows **how many neighborhoods** a cell belongs to.
-- Helps detecting **interface cells** bridging multiple compartments.
+- Helps detecting cells involved in multiple compartments.

 ---